 I’ll be the first one to admit that I have been guilty of leaving my hard earned savings collecting dust in bank accounts that showed me zero respect.
 Getting notifications about a deposit of $0.25 cents or $0.39 cents in interest every month on my savings left me with my mouth open.

 I noticed such disgrace for the first time in my early 20’s and then recently.
 I couldn’t be mad at the bank.
 I was mad at myself for leaving my money there.

 The shock intensifies because I have seen with my own eyes the way in which money that is invested in quality companies can grow exponentially over a fairly short time period.
 And, so, I can’t believe the lack of concern some banks have when it comes to offering better rates to their customers.

-With that said – I am happy to announce I’ve finally taken action into opening a high yielding savings.
+With that said – I am happy to announce I’ve finally taken action into opening high yielding savings account.
 One day I realized that I have been focusing so much on investing that I kind of forgot about my savings.
 Well, those days are over!